 The Goleta Municipal Code §2.10.040 provides for a Disaster Council to develop and recommend emergency and mutual aid agreements for adoption by the City Council.
-The Disaster Council shall meet upon call of the Chair or in his/her absence the Vice Chair.
-The City Council and Disaster Council will serve in a legislative and policy role outside of the EOC while field response organizations will complete the objectives set by the councils.
+The Disaster Council shall meet upon request of the Chair or in his/her absence the Vice Chair.
+The City Council and Disaster Council serve in a legislative and policy role, and also assigns priorities for the EOC to address.
+These councils do not directly manage the EOC or field response.
 The Disaster Council is comprised of:

 - Council Chair City Manager Director of Emergency Services

-- Council Vice Chair Director of Neighborhood Services and Public Safety Assistant Director of Emergency Services
+- Council Vice Chair Director of Neighborhood Services Assistant Director of Emergency Services

-- Deputy City Manager
+- Assistant City Manager

+- Director of General Services

 - Director of Public Works

 - Director of Finance

 - Director of Planning and Environmental Review

 - City Attorney

 - City Chief of Police

 - Santa Barbara County Fire Representative

 - Those requested by the Director of Emergency Services with the advice and consent of the City Council